RaiyanJiyon/digital-electronics/README.md

 ### 3. Shopping Cart
 **Add to Cart:**
-- Add multiple items to the cart with quantity options.❌
+- Add multiple items to the cart with quantity options.✅

 **Edit Cart:**
 - Update quantity or remove items.❌